-Air ambulance to the nearest facility where necessary treatment is available is covered if no emergency ground transportation is available or suitable, and the patient's condition warrants immediate evacuation.
+Air ambulance to the nearest facility when treatment of a life threatening condition is required is covered if no emergency ground transportation is available or suitable, and the patient's condition warrants immediate evacuation.
 Note, members may be subject to balance billing if the air ambulance provider is not contracted with the Plan.